redhat-openstack/website/source/uncategorized/running-an-instance.html.md

 ### Step 3: Create or import a key pair.

 In the left-side navigation menu, click "Access & Security" under the heading "Compute."
-In the main portion of the screen, click the tab labeled "Keypairs," and choose either to "Create Keypair" or "Import Keypair."
+In the main portion of the screen, click the tab labeled "Keypairs," and choose either to "Create Key Pair" or "Import Key Pair."
 The "Create Keypair" dialog will prompt you to supply a keypair name before downloading a private key to your client.

-The "Import Keypair" option will prompt you to provide a name and a public key to use with an existing private key on your client.
+The "Import Key Pair" option will prompt you to provide a name and a public key to use with an existing private key on your client.
 For name, choose something to identify that key (like your username, for example) and for key, use the contents of your public key file, usually in ~/.ssh/id_rsa.pub or ~/.ssh/id_dsa.pub on the machine from which you will be ssh-ing in.

 ### Step 4: Add an image.